magn3144/DanicaRAG/README.md

     5.  **Creates QA Chain**: It builds a `RetrievalQA` chain, combining the retriever with an `OpenAI` LLM (`gpt-4.1`).
 It injects a custom Danish prompt to guide the model's responses.
 - **`query(question)`**: Takes a user's question, invokes the QA chain, and prints the answer along with the source documents that were used to generate it.

+### 3. `app.py`

+This script provides a simple web interface for the RAG chatbot using Streamlit.

+- It initializes the `RAG` system.
+- It provides a text input for the user to ask questions.
+- It displays the answer returned by the RAG system.
+- It caches the RAG system to avoid reloading the model on each interaction.

 ## Setup

 1.  **Clone the repository:**